 TEEN DRIVING PROBLEMS

 2. Using Apps.
-Yes, even GPS.
+Yes, even car GPS trackers.
 Google Maps, Waze, and even music apps are compelling because they are so useful.
 I can’t navigate my way out of a paper bag without GPS, yet, the applications are distracting, which also means dangerous.

 6. Drinking and Driving.
 We all know not to drink and drive, as do our kids.
 But alcohol affects our judgment, depth perception and motor skills required to drive safely.
 It’s easy to think you are fine when you aren’t.
 Parents can judge that easier—if only because we’ve been around longer.
 So for us, a designated driver is someone who hasn’t had anything to drink.
 For kids, it’s whoever is “basically” sober or had the least to drink.
 Between Uber, Lyft and taxis, there’s no reason to ever be in that situation.
 If your teen is going to a party, suggest he not drive—then there’s no temptation to drive home.
 Or tell him to call you and you will get him, no questions asked.
 If you don’t want to offer that, tell him to sleep over.
 Zero tolerance for drinking and driving.
 Zero.